STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

     - Just above the file list, look for the text "latest commit" followed by ten numbers and letters (called the revision SHA) and a clipboard icon
      - Click on the clipboard icon to copy the revision SHA to your clipboard
     - Click on "Issues", then on "New Issue".
 Name the issue "Mark homework of *your repository name*".
-    - In the description of the issue, tag both TAs by including the text `@farnushfarhadi` and `@santina`, and paste the revision SHA.
+    - In the description of the issue, tag all TAs by including the text `@STAT540-UBC/ta_2018`, and paste the revision SHA.
 You can also include a link to the markdown file as well.
      - Click "Submit new issue".
 You're done!
 Congratulations!

 > If you're concerned that something hasn't gone right with the submission, send Emma, Julia and Ogan (emmagraham@cmmt.ubc.ca, julia.anstett@alumni.ubc.ca, ogan.mancarci@msl.ubc.ca) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
 We will pester and work with you until you eventually get it submitted via GitHub.